jamesfmackenzie/jamesfmackenzie.github.io/_posts/2021-05-03-get-the-best-msdos-ms-dos-audio-with-mt32-pi.md

 * The Raspberry Pi audio jack is not designed for high quality.
 If you want better quality audio output, consider <a href="https://github.com/dwhinham/mt32-pi/wiki/I%C2%B2S-DACs" target="_blank">adding your own DAC</a>.

+### Moving Beyond Serial MIDI

+To move beyond the limitations of Serial MIDI, you can purchase a MIDI "hat" for the Pi.
+These attach to the Pi’s GPIO pins and provide a traditional MIDI input/output interface.

+Together with mt32-pi, this allows you to  create a DIY MIDI synthesiser with similar sound and features to classic synths like the Roland MT-32 or SC-88.
+A great combo for DOS gaming!

+For more details see my [PI-MIDI review]({% post_url 2022-06-04-pi-midi-review-supercharge-your-mt32-mt-32-pi %}).

 ### More MIDI articles

 {% include midi.md %}